ryz1g/Subjective-answers-autograder/README.md

    - The program will take less than 10 seconds to initialize before actual calculations start(This time is used to load the google file into primary memory)
    - Then the actual calculations start and it should not take more that a few milliseconds
-   - After calculations are done, it will ask if you want to try again, at this point you can changes in the three text files (answer.txt, keywords.txt and key sentences.txt) to run the evaluation again.
+   - After calculations are done, it will ask if you want to try again, at this point you can make changes in the three text files(answer.txt, keywords.txt and key sentences.txt) to run the evaluation again.
 This time and times after that, only a few milliseconds will be taken to run the program.
    - Again the program will run and you can run it as many times as you are making changes to the text files.